 “Edinburgh’s festivals create the equivalent of 5,242 full time jobs, according to a report by BOP Consulting, with the Edinburgh Festival Fringe alone accounting for over 3,000 of these.” – from an interesting report on citywire.co.uk

-Where I live, in Southsea, Victorious Festival advertising is all over the city’s billboards, year round.
+Where I live, in Southsea in Portsmouth, Victorious Festival advertising is all over the city’s billboards, year round.
 The current ads are making sure everyone knows they’ve injected £50 million into the local economy over the last few years.

 Hotels need festivals, camping shops need festivals, transport links need festivals – our economy needs festivals.

 The importance of festival going isn’t just for the fun and the culture, it’s also a money making industry that brings money in to locations where it’s needed (think, Lake of Stars for Malawi, Glasto and Summerfest for the many charities they support, and Roskilde for the same.

 Our festivals started as a way to pass on knowledge and traditions to the upcoming generation.
 This still happens today and sometimes is the first lesson a person gets in knowing more about their roots.
 At the Dawson City Music Festival in the Yukon, Canada, it was the first I learned about the Inuit people native to that area.
 And it was an opportunity for them to show off their unique styles of singing and beliefs, in a safe space.

 National, religious and seasonal festivals all provide an opportunity to celebrate traditions in history, and to make more people aware of them to carry on the experience.
 The importance of festivals is prevalent when we talk about the human necessity to hand down traditions through the ages.